papcaii/Project1/README.md

 ## Setup Instructions

 ### Set up Database
+[!]
+You have to do this if you want to run client on your own
 1. **Using Docker Compose**:
     - Ensure Docker and Docker Compose are installed on your machine.
     - Run the following command in the directory containing the `docker-compose.yml` file: